Heraldry of León: Medieval standard of the Kingdom of León

-The heraldic standard of the Leonese Monarch.
-It's one of the oldest heraldic flags; the documentation for the colours dates from ca. 1150.
-This flag, as a standard was not rectangular: it was a swallow-tailed flag and the fly edge is pointed.
-It consisted of a lion passant purple filled the greater part of the field.
-The background was white, or grey very light (Argent).
+The heraldic standard of the Leonese monarch is one of the oldest heraldic flags; the documentation for the colours dates from c.
+1150.
+This flag, as a standard, was not rectangular: it was a swallow-tailed flag and the fly edge is pointed.
+It consisted of a lion passant purple (purpure) filling the greater part of the field.
+The background was white, or very light grey (argent).

 Armies from León, Extremadura, Asturias, Galician and even the Castilians fought under this flag at times of King Alfonso VII, but it was not until 1065 that the County of Castile was separated from León and became a kingdom in its own right.
 León kept this sign, but Castile was forced to create a new one.
 In the beginning the Castilians used a simple cross until the Battle of Las Navas de Tolosa (1212) when Eleanor of England, wife of Alfonso VIII, designed the canting arms of the Kingdom of Castile: gules, a three towered castle or, masoned sable and ajouré azure.
 The choice of colors was not random: Eleanor based them on the Royal Arms of England.
 In addition, these colors contrasted with those of the Leonese on the battlefield.

 Current coats of arms

 The blazon of the arms of the province of León is: Argent a lion rampant Gules crowned, langued and armed Or.
 The provincial arms has as crest a former royal crown, without arches, orb and cross (used until the 16th century).
 The arms of the city of León is described as follows: Argent a lion rampant Purpure, langued and armed Gules.
 The arms of the capital of the province has a marquesal coronet instead the former royal crown, are ornamented and the lion is not crowned.

 Ferdinand III received the Kingdom of Castile from his mother, Queen Berengaria in 1217 and the Kingdom of León from his father Alfonso IX in 1230.
 From then on the two kingdoms were united under the name of the Crown of Castile.
-After the adoption of the quartering of the two kingdoms, King Sancho IV (1284-1295) introduced the crown on the head of the lion in the Leonese quarters.
+After the adoption of the quartering of the two kingdoms, King Sancho IV (1284–1295) introduced the crown on the head of the lion in the Leonese quarters.
 The field of the Castilian arms has led to the lion began to be wrongly gules (red).
 The 1833 territorial division of Spain divided the country into provinces.
 It was necessary to distinguish between the arms of the city and province.
 So it was decided to remove the crown from the lion used by the city, restoring the original.
 After the Spanish Civil War, Juan José Fernández Uzquiza, president of the Provincial Council, introduced in the arms of the province the tail facing the body of the lion.